 A: For almost 40 years.
 NASA's first space station, Skylab, was repaired in space in 1973.
 The 1980's brought the development of NASA's space shuttle, which enabled the successful repair of Solar Maximum in 1984 as well as the on-orbit retrieval of Palapa B2 and Westar 6, which were subsequently repaired on Earth and re-launched.
 NASA went on to service Syncon IV on orbit in 1985, to repair the Compton Gamma Ray Observatory immediately after launch in 1991, and to service Intelsat 6 in 1992.
 The 1990's heralded the immensely successful Hubble Space Telescope Servicing Missions, which supplied new instruments to keep Hubble operating above its designed condition throughout its 20-plus year lifespan.
 Human and robotic servicing capabilities have contributed to the assembly, upkeep and repair of the International Space Station.
-From 2011, NASA has been using the International Space Station's unique capabilities to demonstrate robotic satellite-servicing technologies for future robotic servicing mission.
+From 2011, NASA has been using the International Space Station's unique capabilities to demonstrate robotic satellite-servicing technologies for future Notional Robotic Servicing Mission.

 Q: Why does NASA do technology demonstrations?